-Ditch store-bought popsicles and beat the summer heat with these homemade mango raspberry popsicles.
+Ditch store-bought popsicles with these homemade mango raspberry popsicles.
 They’re naturally sweet and tangy with a touch of creaminess from coconut milk.
 And unlike most popsicles, these are made with 100 percent real fruit and no added sugar.

-Whether you eat one for a healthy midday treat or grab one for breakfast, they’re the perfect way to cool down on a hot summer day while giving your skin some extra love!
+Whether you eat one for a healthy midday treat or grab one for breakfast, they’re the perfect way to cool down (or get your sweet fix) while giving your skin some extra love!